modular/mojo-vscode/README.md

 environment, even when a virtual environment exists.

-If the Mojo extension cannot find your SDK installation, try invoking the `Python: Set Project Interpreter` command and selecting your virtual environment.
+If the Mojo extension cannot find your SDK installation, try invoking the `Python: Select Interpreter` command and selecting your virtual environment.

 ## Debugger